SpehleonLP/IK-Guide/README.md

 	  }

-# 3. CCD solver
+# 3. Cyclic Coordinate Descent Solver

-Overview:
+### Overview:

 The Cyclic Coordinate Descent solver is a solver based on considering each joint in the chain individually and solving it analitically.
 Because it operates on arrays of angles and so does the jacobian solver; the output of this solver can be used as input to the jacobian solver and vice versa for refinement.

 This is an A-tier solver, its a good all-rounder that produces realistic-ish motion and is fast enough for real time.
+This was the solver used for foot placement in many games like Wind Waker!

-Let:
+### Let:

 	  struct transform { quat rotation; vec3 position; };